tedchoward/tidbits/_posts/2012-05-22-rethinking-religion.md

 His number one rule to follow in the pursuit of truth is worth our consideration today:
-> Never to hold any sentiment or proposition as more certain that the
+> Never to hold any sentiment or proposition as more certain than the
 > evidence on which it rests; or in other words that our assent to any
 > proposition should be precisely proportioned to the evidence on which
 > it rests.